-105,000 shares
+105,000 shares indirectly held

+Alexander Beard

+BCom, FCA, MAICD

+Non-Executive Director

-Alexander Beard BCom, FCA, MAICD Appointed on 1 January 2020.
+Appointed on 1 January 2020.

-Alexander has a long and distinguished career as a chief executive of ASX-listed CVC Limited and as a director of numerous public companies over the past 18 years.
+Alexander has a long and distinguished career as a director of numerous public companies over the past 25 years.
+He is former chief executive of ASX-listed CVC Limited, where he oversaw annual shareholder returns in excess of 15% per annum for over 15 years.